ChristiaanSmall/3813ICT-3235_Assignment1/readme.md

 - `email`: String - Email associated with the user.
 - `role`: String - Specifies if the user is a 'Super Admin', 'Group Admin', or 'User'.
 - `groups`: Array of Strings - IDs of groups that the user belongs to.
+- `profilePictures`: string of image file location and name.

 ## Groups